apache/flink-cdc/docs/content/connectors/oceanbase-cdc.md

    mysql> GRANT ALL PRIVILEGES ON *.* TO ${sys_username} WITH GRANT OPTION;
    ```

-3. Create a user in the tenant you want to monitor, this is used to read data for snapshot and change event.
+3. Create a user in the non-sys tenant you want to monitor, this is used to read data for snapshot and change event.

 4. For users of OceanBase Community Edition, you need to get the `rootserver-list`.
 You can use the following command to get the value: